thomasverweij/remotehid/README.md

 1. Make sure hammerspoon is running
 2. Start server using specified key combination (or `spoon.RemoteHID:start()`).
 3. You will receive a message with a 4-digit pin.
-4. On your touch device, browse to http://YourMacHostname.local:7638 and log in using pin (keep username blank).
+4. On your touch device, browse to http://YourMacHostname.local:7638 or scan the QR code from the menu.
+5. Log in using pin (keep username blank).
-5. Start controlling your mac using the web interface.
+6. Start controlling your mac using the web interface.
-6. Stop server using specified key combination (or `spoon.RemoteHID:stop()`).
+7. Stop server using specified key combination (or `spoon.RemoteHID:stop()`).